eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ant-ceylonc.md

 ### Output

 The `<ceylonc>` task outputs a module archive and a source archive for each module named on the command line.
-The compiler produceds `.car` files directly is does not produce individual `.class` files as `javac` does.
+The compiler produces `.car` files directly; it does not produce individual `.class` files as `javac` does.

 ## See also